BlackIkeEagle/blog.herecura.eu/content/blog/2020-04-23-mysql-memory-usage/index.md

 baseline for our other tests.

-We see some peaks when we are doing more queries, and if we keep doing queries over a long time we see a continuous upward trend which flattens of over time.
+We see some peaks when we are doing more queries, and if we keep doing queries over a long time we see a continuous upward trend which flattens off over time.
 Our virtual memory is a bit less than double of our resident memory usage.

 ## Jemalloc memory test